-A hard surface lacks cushion and is therefore unable to provide the horse with adequate shock absorption, which helps to relieve stress when weight is loaded onto the leg.
+A hard surface lacks cushioning and cannot provide the horse with adequate shock absorption, which helps relieve stress when weight is loaded onto the leg.

-In comparison, a soft or deep arena surface has too much cushion, making the footing unstable.
-As the surface shifts under the hoof, the horse is forced to work harder for balance and support, which can often lead to inflammation of the leg’s soft tissues and other injuries.
+A soft or deep arena surface has too much cushion, making the footing unstable.
+In addition, the surface shifts under the hoof, and the horse is forced to work harder for balance and support, often leading to inflammation of the leg’s soft tissues and other injuries.

-A surface that has a good amount of cushioning will distribute shock forces effectively, support the sole of the hoof and provide the horse with enough resistance to balance and transition smoothly into the breakover phase.
+A surface with a good amount of cushioning will distribute shock forces effectively, support the sole of the hoof and provide the horse with enough resistance to balance and transition smoothly into the break-over phase.

 Characteristic Three: Cupping

-Cupping is an important characteristic that not only determines how well the sole of the hoof is supported, but also directly influences Hoof Mechanism.
+Cupping is an important characteristic that determines how well the sole of the hoof is supported and directly influences the hoof mechanism.

 Firm or overly compacted surfaces will prevent the horse’s foot from penetrating down into the surface.
-As a result, the sole of the hoof has minimal contact with the ground and Hoof Mechanism, which is most effective when the frog is completely compressed against the surface, is hindered.
+As a result, the sole of the hoof has minimal contact with the ground, and the hoof mechanism, which is most effective when the frog is wholly compressed against the surface, is hindered.

-A soft arena surface will mould or cup around the hoof but does not provide enough pressure under the foot, to maximise Hoof Mechanism.
-If Hoof Mechanism is hindered, the amount of blood flowing through the foot will be reduced, which can damage the hoof capsule and may lead to diseases such as Laminitis or Navicular Syndrome.
+A soft arena surface will mould or cup around the hoof but does not provide enough pressure under the foot, to maximise the hoof mechanism.
+If the hoof mechanism is hindered, the amount of blood flowing through the foot will be reduced, damaging the hoof capsule and leading to diseases such as Laminitis or Navicular Syndrome.

-Your riding arena surface should therefore be soft enough to cup around the sole and collateral groves of the foot, but firm enough to achieve Hoof Mechanism.
+Therefore, your riding arena surface should be soft enough to cup around the sole and collateral grooves of the foot but firm enough to achieve the hoof mechanism.

 Characteristic Four: Responsiveness